nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     c) If the response from the service provider was a SOAP message package, write a nested MIME multipart (`multipart/mixed`) containing all attachments as parts.
 For each part, calculate the hash of the data to be used when creating the signature.

-    d) For REST messages, write the part containing the body-less portion of service provider's REST response (content-type `application/x-road-rest-response`).
+    d) For REST messages, write the REST response header part (content-type `application/x-road-rest-response`).
 This part contains HTTP status line and HTTP headers.
 Calculate the hash of the response message to be used when creating the signature.

     * Some new headers must be added (replaced if one already exists) by the security server, for example `x-road-request-id`